MyPerfectWords - Essay Writing Service

 How do I start a descriptive essay?

 Start with a compelling hook, either a vivid sensory detail, an intriguing question, a relevant quote, a brief anecdote, or a bold statement.
 Follow your hook with context about what you're describing, then end your introduction with a thesis statement that conveys the main impression you want readers to have.
-See our How to Hook Readers section for specific examples of each hook type.
+See our Descriptive Essay Hooks examples for more information on crafting effective hooks

 How many senses should I include in my descriptive essay?